selwynpolit/d9book/book/queries.md

 $connection = \Drupal::service('database');
 ```

-### SQL select example
+### SQL select examples

-Static query example from a controller.
-This loads some fields from the donors table and returns a render array with a count of how many results it found.
+Here is a static query example from a controller.
+This loads some fields from the `donors` table and returns a render array with a count of how many results it found.

 ```php
 public function queryBuild1() {